makinarocks/awesome-industrial-machine-datasets/data-explanation/Naval Propulsion Plants/README.md

 The behavior and interaction of the [main components](https://www.sciencedirect.com/topics/engineering/main-component) of Ship [Propulsion](https://www.sciencedirect.com/topics/earth-and-planetary-sciences/propulsion) Systems cannot be easily modeled with a priori physical knowledge, considering the large amount of variables influencing them.
 Data-Driven Models (DDMs), instead, exploit advanced statistical techniques to build models directly on the large amount of historical data collected by on-board [automation systems](https://www.sciencedirect.com/topics/engineering/automation-system), **without requiring any a [priori knowledge](https://www.sciencedirect.com/topics/engineering/priori-knowledge)**.
 DDMs are extremely useful when it comes to continuously monitoring the propulsion equipment and take decisions based on the [actual condition](https://www.sciencedirect.com/topics/engineering/actual-condition) of the propulsion plant.
 In this paper, the authors investigate the problem of performing Condition-Based Maintenance through the use of DDMs.
 In order to conceive this purpose, several state-of-the-art [supervised learning](https://www.sciencedirect.com/topics/earth-and-planetary-sciences/supervised-learning) techniques are adopted, which require labeled sensor data in order to be deployed. **A [naval vessel](https://www.sciencedirect.com/topics/engineering/naval-vessels), characterized by a combined diesel-electric and gas propulsion plant, has been exploited to collect such data and show the effectiveness of the proposed approaches.** Because of confidentiality constraints with the Navy the authors used a real-data validated [simulator](https://www.sciencedirect.com/topics/engineering/simulators) and the [dataset](https://www.sciencedirect.com/topics/engineering/dataset) has been published for free use through the UCI repository.

+#### Citation Request:

+[1] A. Coraddu, L. Oneto, A. Ghio, S. Savio, D. Anguita, M. Figari, Machine Learning Approaches for Improving Condition?Based Maintenance of Naval Propulsion Plants, Journal of Engineering for the Maritime Environment, 2014, DOI: 10.1177/1475090214540874, (In Press)

+@article{Coraddu2013Machine,
+author={Coraddu, Andrea and Oneto, Luca and Ghio, Alessandro and Savio, Stefano and Anguita, Davide and Figari, Massimo}, title={Machine Learning Approaches for Improving Condition?Based Maintenance of Naval Propulsion Plants}, journal={Journal of Engineering for the Maritime Environment}, volume={--}, number={--}, pages={--}, year={2014}
+}